The Nordic alternative protein research ecosystem

 Professor Mette Lübeck, Vice Head of Research at Aalborg University’s Department of Chemistry and Bioscience

-GFI Europe’s patent landscape analysis gives an overview of the state of the European alternative protein patent and IP landscape from 2015 to 2024, finding that patent publications in the field grew by 960% over this period.
+GFI Europe’s patent landscape analysis gives an overview of the state of the European alternative protein patent landscape from 2015 to 2025, finding that the number of patents published by European innovators in the field grew by 1,124% over this period.

 The Nordic region plays a significant role in the European alternative protein patent landscape, especially on a per capita basis.
-Denmark, Finland and Sweden all rank within the top 10 for total unique patent families, placing third, fourth and sixth, respectively.
+Denmark, Sweden, and Finland all rank within the top 10 for total unique patent families, placing sixth, seventh and eighth, respectively.
 This demonstrates that the Nordics are not only contributing significantly to alternative protein R&I but are also efficient in translating research to intellectual property.

 Innovation across plant-based, fermentation and cultivated meat